gnobu/hngix-task1/DOCUMENTATION.md

 # API Documentation
 This endpoint is used to perform CRUD operations on a "person" resource.
 See the list of request endpoints and their specifications below.
 Examples of successful requests and a few failed requests are also provided in the response fields.

+A prettier version of the documentation can be found [here](https://documenter.getpostman.com/view/21264552/2s9YC5xrym).
+Also, relevant UML diagrams of the models, classes and relationships can be viewed [here](https://whimsical.com/hngx-task-2-HHh1vVFJvT9YFjmfSNqGW).

+You can also check out the [live](https://gnobu-hngx.onrender.com/api/) API.

+Note: when running locally, the {{baseUrl}} variable should point to localhost:5000.

 ```
 {